StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/create-a-custom-field.md

     **- Type \***

-    The type of data the custom field will contain:
+    The type of data the custom field contains:

     {!includes/custom-fields-formats.md!}